Ramandeep200/wil_project-Gamer_Management/README.md

 Hi everyone my name is Hardeep kaur chahal .I have completed my BCA from jain college Malerkotla in india.
 Now i am a student of Lambton college ,Toronto in canada.

-Hlo guys, my name is Gagandeep kaur and I have completed my graduation with bachelor of computer applications from Punjabi University,Patiala and now i am persuing my studies in Computer Software and Database Delvelopment at Lambton college,Toronto.
+Hlo guys, my name is Gagandeep kaur and I have completed my graduation with bachelor of computer applications from Punjabi University,Patiala (India) and now i am persuing my studies in Computer Software and Database Delvelopment at Lambton college,Toronto.

 Hii, my name is satinderbir kaur.
 I did my bachelor of computer science in 2019 from Guru Nanak Dev University, India.
 Currently, I am studying in lambton college under computer software and database development course .